mmmirrra/mmmirrra.github.io/_posts/2023-08-06-MultimediaSystem-data-video-animation.markdown

 #### Video codec

-- Technology to compress/restore digital video data without loss of quality
+- Technology to compress / restore digital video data without loss of quality
 <br />
 - Codec (Compressor / Decompressor)
   - A term that includes both software that compresses or decompresses data using a data compression function, or devices and software that convert data such as audio and video into other formats